mljar/mljar-supervised/README.md

 # Automated Machine Learning

 The `mljar-supervised` is an Automated Machine Learning Python package that works with tabular data.
 It is designed to save time for a data scientist.
 It abstracts the common way to preprocess the data, construct the machine learning models, and perform hyper-parameters tuning to find the best model :trophy:.
-It is no black-box as you can see exactly how the ML pipeline is constructed (with a detailed Markdown report for each ML model).
+It is no black box, as you can see exactly how the ML pipeline is constructed (with a detailed Markdown report for each ML model).

 The `mljar-supervised` will help you with:
  - explaining and understanding your data (Automatic Exploratory Data Analysis),
  - trying many different machine learning models (Algorithm Selection and Hyper-Parameters tuning),
  - creating Markdown reports from analysis with details about all models (Automatic-Documentation),
- - saving, re-running and loading the analysis and ML models.
+ - saving, re-running, and loading the analysis and ML models.

 It has four built-in modes of work:
- - `Explain` mode, which is ideal for explaining and understanding the data, with many data explanations, like decision trees visualization, linear models coefficients display, permutation importances and SHAP explanations of data,
+ - `Explain` mode, which is ideal for explaining and understanding the data, with many data explanations, like decision trees visualization, linear models coefficients display, permutation importance, and SHAP explanations of data,
  - `Perform` for building ML pipelines to use in production,
- - `Compete` mode that trains highly-tuned ML models with ensembling and stacking, with a purpose to use in ML competitions.
+ - `Compete` mode that trains highly-tuned ML models with ensembling and stacking, with the purpose to use in ML competitions.
- - `Optuna` mode that can be used to search for highly-tuned ML models, should be used when the performance is the most important, and computation time is not limited (it is available from version `0.10.0`)
+ - `Optuna` mode can be used to search for highly-tuned ML models should be used when the performance is the most important, and computation time is not limited (it is available from version `0.10.0`)

 Of course, you can further customize the details of each `mode` to meet the requirements.

 ## What's good in it?

-- It is using many algorithms: `Baseline`, `Linear`, `Random Forest`, `Extra Trees`, `LightGBM`, `Xgboost`, `CatBoost`, `Neural Networks`, and `Nearest Neighbors`.
+- It uses many algorithms: `Baseline`, `Linear`, `Random Forest`, `Extra Trees`, `LightGBM`, `Xgboost`, `CatBoost`, `Neural Networks`, and `Nearest Neighbors`.
-- It can compute Ensemble based on greedy algorithm from [Caruana paper](http://www.cs.cornell.edu/~alexn/papers/shotgun.icml04.revised.rev2.pdf).
+- It can compute Ensemble based on a greedy algorithm from [Caruana paper](http://www.cs.cornell.edu/~alexn/papers/shotgun.icml04.revised.rev2.pdf).
-- It can stack models to build level 2 ensemble (available in `Compete` mode or after setting `stack_models` parameter).
+- It can stack models to build a level 2 ensemble (available in `Compete` mode or after setting the `stack_models` parameter).
-- It can do features preprocessing, like: missing values imputation and converting categoricals.
+- It can do features preprocessing, like missing values imputation and converting categoricals.
 What is more, it can also handle target values preprocessing.
-- It can do advanced features engineering, like: [Golden Features](https://supervised.mljar.com/features/golden_features/), [Features Selection](https://supervised.mljar.com/features/features_selection/), Text and Time Transformations.
+- It can do advanced features engineering, like [Golden Features](https://supervised.mljar.com/features/golden_features/), [Features Selection](https://supervised.mljar.com/features/features_selection/), Text and Time Transformations.
-- It can tune hyper-parameters with `not-so-random-search` algorithm (random-search over defined set of values) and hill climbing to fine-tune final models.
+- It can tune hyper-parameters with a `not-so-random-search` algorithm (random-search over a defined set of values) and hill climbing to fine-tune final models.
-- It can compute the `Baseline` for your data.
-That you will know if you need Machine Learning or not!
+- It can compute the `Baseline` for your data so that you will know if you need Machine Learning or not!
 - It has extensive explanations.
 This package is training simple `Decision Trees` with `max_depth <= 5`, so you can easily visualize them with amazing [dtreeviz](https://github.com/parrt/dtreeviz) to better understand your data.
-- The `mljar-supervised` is using simple linear regression and include its coefficients in the summary report, so you can check which features are used the most in the linear model.
+- The `mljar-supervised` uses simple linear regression and includes its coefficients in the summary report, so you can check which features are used the most in the linear model.
-- It cares about explainability of models: for every algorithm, the feature importance is computed based on permutation.
-Additionally, for every algorithm the SHAP explanations are computed: feature importance, dependence plots, and decision plots (explanations can be switched off with `explain_level` parameter).
+- It cares about the explainability of models: for every algorithm, the feature importance is computed based on permutation.
+Additionally, for every algorithm, the SHAP explanations are computed: feature importance, dependence plots, and decision plots (explanations can be switched off with the `explain_level` parameter).
 - There is automatic documentation for every ML experiment run with AutoML.
-The `mljar-supervised` creates markdown reports from AutoML training full of ML details, metrics and charts.
+The `mljar-supervised` creates markdown reports from AutoML training full of ML details, metrics, and charts.

 <p align="center">
   <img src="https://raw.githubusercontent.com/mljar/visual-identity/main/media/infograph.png" width="100%" />